44th Chess Olympiad

 That's where you come in.
 The teams need your support to represent us.
 Please give what you can to the appeal.

 All donations will be acknowledged here and in the ACF email bulletin.
-The Australian Chess Federation will match all donations dollar-for-dollar up to half of the total cost, leaving an estimated $10,000 to be raised, including incidental costs such as entry fees and accommodation for each team's coach.
+The Australian Chess Federation will match all donations dollar-for-dollar up to half of the total cost, leaving an estimated $8000 to be raised, including incidental costs such as FIDE registration and entry fees and uniform costs.